 An avid golfer, he enjoyed many days on golf courses throughout Nashville and beyond with his friends.

 Richard met Brenda through mutual TSU friends, married and enjoyed their union of over 55 years.
 Together they loved traveling and annual vacations, Disney World, bowling, listening to old school music and attending local football games.
 Richard also enjoyed spoiling his grandchildren and long talks with neighbors and friends.
 His kind demeanor and willingness to openly communicate with others made it seem like he never met a stranger.
 His family jokingly stated they can occasionally tell who he was talking to by the subject of their conversation.

 Richard departed this life on June 10, 2019 at a local hospital.
-He is survived by his loving wife, Brenda Ordway, and two beautiful daughters, Joycelyn Ordway Threalkill and Jacquelyn Ordway; four grandchildren including, Joya Threalkill, Jerrika, Jenee and Jerron Ordway; brothers and sisters-in-law, Carolyn and Lorenzo Hayden, Terrell and Darlene Johnson, Rickey and Bernadine Johnson, Jimmie L. Williams, Glenn Johnson, Gabriel and Sylvia Grace, Janet Perkins and Malcolm Perkins, and numerous other relatives and friends.To send flowers to the family of Richard Ordway, please visit Tribute Store
+He is survived by his loving wife, Brenda Ordway, and two beautiful daughters, Joycelyn Ordway Threalkill and Jacquelyn Ordway; four grandchildren including, Joya Threalkill, Jerrika, Jenee and Jerron Ordway; brothers and sisters-in-law, Carolyn and Lorenzo Hayden, Terrell and Darlene Johnson, Rickey and Bernadine Johnson, Jimmie L. Williams, Glenn Johnson, Gabriel and Sylvia Grace, Janet Perkins and Malcolm Perkins, and numerous other relatives and friends.To send flowers to the family or plant a tree in memory of Richard Ordway, please visit Tribute Store

 Kappa Service (Chapter Invisible)

 Celebration of Life

 Lewis & Wright Funeral Directors strives to help you and your family to achieve peace of mind which is an important part of the healing process.
 We are pleased to offer grief counseling as a part of our aftercare service.

 Phone: (615) 255-2371